What should I major in? The quick answer to that question is: It depends.

 Business and Finance

 Employment in the business and financial sectors is a lofty goal, and there’s frequently a demand for talented financial planners, accountants, loan officers, and administrators.
+The good news is, most of these jobs only require a business administration degree.

 Education – like healthcare – will always be an essential field.
 The need for teachers, special educators, school principals, librarians, and other experts in the education field is continuously growing.
 On average, teachers in elementary, middle and high schools earn about $60,000 per year (accounting for veteran educators and first-year teachers alike).